verifyica-team/verifyica/CONFIGURATION.md

 # Logging

+## Configuration Logging

+Verifyica configuration logging is enabled by setting an environment variable.

+- `VERIFYICA_CONFIGURATION_TRACE=true`

+## General Logging

-Verifyica logging can be enabled using two properties in `verifyica.properties`.
+Verifyica engine logging can be enabled using two properties in `verifyica.properties`.

 ```properties
 verifyica.engine.logger.level=ALL